-So, what I am trying to get at is we need to complete this description of this bar in axial vibrations we need the boundary conditions.

-Now as we have discussed before, this boundary conditions are of two types: geometric and natural.
+So what I am trying to get at is, we need to complete this description of this bar in an axial vibrations, we need the boundary conditions.
+Now as we have discussed before, this boundary conditions are of 2 types, geometric and natural.
 Now let us look at some examples and identify the boundary conditions.
-So, we begin with uniform bar.
-So, the equation of motion in this case simplifies to this equation, because the area is now constant; it is no longer function of x.
-So, it can come out of the partial derivative and this can be simplified further to obtain this equation of motion for a uniform bar.
-Now the boundary condition of this bar, as you can see, this end of the bar is completely fixed at the wall.
-So, at x equal to 0, there cannot be any axial motion of the bar.
-Now this boundary condition is fixed by the geometry of the problem.
+So we begin with the uniform bar.
+So the equation of motion in this case, simplifies to this equation, because the area is now constant, it is no longer function of x.

+So it can come out of the partial derivative and this can be simplified further to obtain this equation of motion for a uniform bar.
+Now the boundary conditions of this bar, as you can see, this end of the bar, is completely fixed at the wall, so at x=0, there cannot be any actual motion of the bar.
+Now this boundary condition is fixed by the geometry of the problem, so this is the geometric boundary condition.

-So, this is a geometric boundary condition.
-Now this end is free; free would mean that there is no axial force on this face of the bar.
-The force, as you know, force hear on any cross section is given by sigma times A. So, at x equal to 1, the axial force must be 0.
-Now we have used the Hooke's law and the strain displacement relation previously to obtain this relation between the displacement and the stress.
-So, therefore these two will imply E times A del u/del x, this computed or evaluated at x equal to 1 must be 0.
-Since A is uniform, so, the boundary condition turns out be this.
-Now this comes from a force condition.
-The such a boundary condition is an natural boundary condition.
-So, we finally, have the equation of motion of a uniform bar and the boundary conditions which complete the description of these fixed free bar in axial vibrations.
+Now this end is free, free would mean that there is no axial force at this, on this phase of the bar.
+Now force as you know, force here on any cross section is given by sigma times A, so at x=1, the axial force must be 0.
+Now we have used the Hook's law and the strain displacement relation previously to obtain this relation between the displacement and the stress, so therefore, these 2 will imply, E times A, del u del x, this computed or evaluated at x=1, must be 0.

+Since A is uniform, the boundary condition turns out to be this.
+Now this comes from a force condition, such a boundary condition is a natural boundary condition, so we finally have the equation of motion of a uniform bar and the boundary conditions, which completes the description of this fixed free bar in actual vibrations.
+Next we look at another example, so this is a bar, at the end of which, this is a fixed free, this is a fixed bar at the end of which, an oscillator is attached in this manner.